Categories: Money

 Cut down your regular outgoings

-Firstly, take a look at what you can cut down on and find savings on.
-This can really vary and cover every element of your life, from the cost of your insurance and phone and internet plans, to your grocery shop and lifestyle purchases.
+Firstly, take a look at what you can cut down on and find savings.
+This can vary and cover every element of your life from the cost of your insurance and phone and internet plans to your grocery shop and lifestyle purchases.

 Can you find cheaper insurance deals?
 Do you need that many streaming subscriptions?

 Ask these questions, and then think about your lifestyle too.
-Could you change up your trip to the coffee shop for making coffee at home?
-Cut you cut down on your alcohol intake?
+Could you change up your trip to the coffee shop to make coffee at home?
+Have you cut down on your alcohol intake?

-The latter can certainly be costly over the period of a year, particularly for heavy drinkers.
+The latter can certainly be costly over a year, particularly for heavy drinkers.
 Especially when you factor in what drinking alcohol regularly can lead to, such as taxi fares, takeaway costs, and even medication if it’s particularly bad.
-Not only will an alcohol detox do your finances good, but also your health in both the short and long term as well.
+Not only will an alcohol detox do your finances good, but also your health in the short and long term as well.

 Hunt for side hustles